Ashford University Catalog

 Students must appeal in writing to the University Registrar.
 The appeal must be submitted to [email protected] and approved prior to enrollment in any future courses.
 Additionally, the student’s appeal letter must include:

 - A reasonable explanation for the student’s academic performance to date, which includes mitigating circumstances such as student injury/illness, death of a student’s family member, or other reasons resulting in the undue hardship to the student;

 - Compelling evidence that they have the ability to succeed in an academic program due to changed circumstances, experience, and/or successful completion of college level credits during their period of absence; and,

 - A plan for completion of the coursework required to meet basic academic requirements during their coursework at Ashford University.

-Appeal decisions will be communicated from the Registrar’s office to the student via email.
+Appeal decisions will be communicated from the Registrar’s Office to students via email.

 Additional Conditional Admission Requirements for Applicants with International Academic Credentials for Bachelor's Degree Programs

-The following requirements are applicable to applicants relying on academic credentials earned outside the United States for admission.
+The following admission requirements are applicable to applicants relying on academic credentials earned outside the United States.
 Please note that visa services are not provided and that the University will not vouch for a nonimmigrant alien student’s status or associated charges.
 In addition to the conditional admission requirements outlined in the admission policy for Clinton, Iowa Bachelor's degree programs, copies of documentation indicating that the student meets the following admission requirements are required for conditional admission:

 - Submit copies of an official evaluation from an approved evaluation service indicating that the student has met one of the following requirements: